ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 As you can see in its CRS information, the projection system is now UTM zone 17N.

-You often need to change the CRS of a `sf` object when you interact^[e.g., spatial subsetting, joining, etc] it with another `sf` object.
+You often need to change the CRS of an `sf` object when you interact (e.g., spatial subsetting, joining, etc) it with another `sf` object.
 In such a case, you can extract the CRS of the other `sf` object using `st_crs()` and use it for transformation^[In this example, we are using the same data with two different CRS.
 But, you get the point.].

 ```r